CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 # Implementation

+*Juan Casse* followed *Grant Grundler* by sending out another email thread, giving out more details about their intended implementation.

 ## Phase 1: Write data to storage device

-Run fio with a job file specifying the following options.
+Run `fio` with a job file specifying the following options.

 * `readwrite`=